dermotreynolds/Docs/ReferenceArchitecture/README.md

-The [App Service Pattern](https://dermottest.z6.web.core.windows.net/ target="_blank") is perfect to get your application up and running quickly.
+The [App Service Pattern](https://dermottest.z6.web.core.windows.net/) is perfect to get your application up and running quickly.

+<a href="test.html" onclick="return ! window.open(this.href);">Open in a new window</a>